 Tree Permits and Information

 The following information should help you understand how to comply with the City’s municipal code regarding tree regulations.
 To read the full regulations, please refer to Chapter 16.14 of our municipal code.
-Critical areas (environmentally sensitive areas) within shoreline jurisdiction are regulated through the city’s shoreline master program.
+Trees located within shoreline jurisdiction are regulated through the city’s shoreline master program.

 Click here for an overview of tree removal and replacement requirements.
 Click here for requirements for tree removal and replacement related to development projects.
 Click here for information on tree removals located in critical areas and what to do for an emergency tree removal.

 What Type of Permit Do I Need?

 There are several factors that determine whether you need a "Major Tree Permit" or a "Minor Tree Permit."
 Major permits require a site visit from the City Arborist and an arborist report from an ISA Certified Arborist, whereas Minor Permits do not.
 Use the decision-making tool linked below to find out which type of permit you’ll need.

 Do I need a major or minor permit?